Synthoid/ExportSheetData/docs/json/emptyvalueformat.md

 ------------------
 Value exported for empty cells.

-Null will export empty cells with standard JSON `null` value while Empty String will export an empty string `""`.
+Null will export empty cells with a standard JSON `null` value while Empty String will export an empty string `""`.

 <b>Example:</b>